jeongsol-kim/jeongsol-kim/README.md

 <br />

-:book: My primary research focus is the diffusion model.
-I've solved image manipulation, generation and inverse problems by regulating the diffusion sampling process.
-Currently, I'm expanding my interests to flow-based models.
+:book: My primary research focus is the flow/diffusion model.
+I've solved image editing, generation and inverse problems by regulating the sampling process.

 :punch: Main programming language is Python.
 Love Pytorch and JAX by google.